noti-rs/noti/crates/macros/README.md

 - `also_from` - adds another temporary field from which the value can be acheived.
-  It can be helpful if you want to provide another way to set value for several fields like temporary 'text' property for 'title' and 'body' together.
+  It can be helpful if you want to provide another way to set value for several fields like temporary 'text' property for 'summary' and 'body' together.

 - `mergeable` - marks that field can be merged with the same field from other instance of the same structure.